Get the Diagnostic

 Measured Result

 Eliminated 3 single points of failure.
-Reduced monthly 'fire drills' from 8 to 1.
-Automation now fails loudly when it fails.
+Monthly 'fire drills' dropped from 8 to 1.
+When something breaks now, it fails loudly — not silently.

 Situation

-COO inherited undocumented workflows after leadership transition.
-Team insisted 'everyone knows the process' but outcomes varied by person.
+A COO inherited a business after a leadership change.
+The team said 'everyone knows the process' — but outcomes varied by person.

 Failure Point